Trump files lawsuit against the New York Times and niece over 2018 tax records story

 The suit, filed in a Dutchess County, N.Y., court on Tuesday, alleges that Mary Trump, the New York Times and at least three of its reporters “engaged in an insidious plot to obtain confidential and highly-sensitive records” about the former president’s finances.
 According to the lawsuit, Donald Trump suffered at least $100 million in damages as a result of the alleged actions.

-Trump, unlike every other major party presidential nominee in recent history, has declined to make his tax records public.
+Trump, unlike every other major-party presidential nominee in recent history, has declined to make his tax records public.

 The New York Times and the three reporters named in the suit — David Barstow, Susanne Craig and Russ Buettner — won the 2019 Pulitzer Prize in Explanatory Reporting for their 18-month investigation that culminated in the article.
 Their work “debunked [Trump’s] claims of self-made wealth and revealed a business empire riddled with tax dodges,” according to the Pulitzer Prize board.